udallmo/social_network_simulation/README.md

-# ECE 356 Project: Social Network
+Social Network

-CLI social network for ECE 356 Databases Course.
+CLI social network.
 Commands are enter in the CLI to execute functionality to a similar to social network

 ### Prerequisites